Fiberglass & Wood Windows

 Fiberglass windows resist swelling, rotting and warping.
 The frame expands and contracts at approximately the same rate as the insulated glass it holds for improved energy efficiency and strength.

-While Milgard fiberglass frames do not require repainting for upkeep, the material is able to be repainted if you prefer to change colors.
+While Pella fiberglass frames do not require repainting for upkeep, the material is able to be repainted if you prefer to change colors.

-Every Milgard fiberglass frame is tested for color uniformity, gloss, film thickness and chemical resistance for quality and long-lasting performance.
+Every Pella fiberglass frame is tested for color uniformity, gloss, film thickness, and chemical resistance for quality and long-lasting performance.